Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves. A red chair sits in the center.

 Fernando Palma Rodríguez makes precarious machines.

-Interior of a cluttered workshop with various tools, equipment, and artwork on the walls and shelves.
+Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves.
 A red chair sits in the center.

-Large, colorful abstract artwork on a circular canvas displayed upright near a window with natural light.
+Large, colorful abstract artwork on a circular metal tray displayed upright in front of a window.

-Exterior of a rustic building with a stone facade, featuring a staircase leading to a second-floor balcony shaded by trees, and a blue door with ornamental designs.
+Exterior of a rustic building, featuring a staircase leading to a second-floor balcony shaded by trees, and a blue door with ornamental designs on the groudn level.

-An artist stands in a workshop surrounded by framed images, in front of a desk and easel, holding a large, circular artwork featuring an intricate design.
+Fernando Palma Rodríguez stands in his studio holding a large, circular artwork featuring an intricate design.

-Interior of a cluttered workshop filled with various tools, artworks, and a robotic assembly.
-The space is adorned with paintings, sculptures, and mechanical parts.
+Interior of a cluttered studio filled with various tools, artworks, and a robotic assembly.

 Two moths resting on a textured artwork with vibrant blue colors.

-A craftsperson works on a decorative blue item in a workshop filled with artistic tools and materials.
+Fernando Palma Rodriguez works on a blue sculpture in a workshop filled with artistic tools and materials.

-A person sitting calmly on a stool in a cluttered workshop surrounded by shelves filled with tools, containers, and various objects.
-The background wall is decorated with multiple artwork pieces and photographs.
+Fernando Palma Rodriguez sitting on a stool in a cluttered workshop surrounded by shelves filled with tools, containers, and various objects.

 Eli Rudavsky – How did you first become an artist?
 I’d love to hear about your background and what led you here.